 He supports us all along the way

 And, he keeps us from slipping.

-Darren Whitehead from Church of the City talked about Midnight Worship.
+One of the pastors spoke about Midnight Worship.
 He read from Acts when Paul and Silas had been beaten with rods and chained in prison.
 They would have been bleeding and in severe pain.
 Surrounded by darkness.
 But at midnight, they began to cry out in their distress – to pray and sing hymns to God.
 Their voices lifted to heaven and ringing out through the prison.
 Suddenly, the prison was shaken to its foundation, the doors flew open, their chains fell off as well as every single prisoner around them.
 They were set free!

 We can all find ourselves in a midnight kind of place.
 When uncertainty creeps into our relationships, jobs, finances, health, ministry and very soul.
 It is then that we have a choice.
 We can let fear, worry, anxiety and efforts to control everything over take us.
 Or we can choose like Paul and Silas to not be afraid.
 But, instead choose to lift up our midnight worship, to call out, pray out, and sing out to the Lord.

 Psalm 18 ends with “For this, O Lord, I will praise you among the nations; I will sing praises to your name.”

 To the God who is so good.
 He is able to save and deliver and heal and restore anything that He wants to.
 I may be going through a storm, but I won't go down because He can break every chain and set me free.
 I will sing praises to the solid rock on which I stand.
 I will run out of darkness and sing a little louder because fear is a liar.
 This is how I fight my battles and see a victory.
 Get ready.
 It’s time to worship.*

 *The last paragraph is compiled from lyrics from the following songs.
 This is a great place to begin singing praises to His name:

 Jireh by Maverick City